Sweden hero image

 West Sweden & Gothenburg

-• High-speed train (3 hrs) or short flight connects Stockholm to Gothenburg’s canal-lined city.
+• High-speed train (3 hrs) or short flight connects Stockholm to Gothenburg.

-• Explore Haga, Universeum science center, and Liseberg entertainment for family-friendly donors.
+• Explore Haga, Universeum science center, and Liseberg programming for multi-generation groups.

 • Sail through Bohuslän archipelago, visiting Smögen or Marstrand for seafood feasts and seaside evenings.